KNOWLEDGE BASE Governance In The UK

 The UK has low perceived public sector corruption levels

-According to Transparency International’s Corruption Perceptions Index 2016, perceived public sector corruption is low in the United Kingdom.
-The UK ties for 10th out of 176 countries and territories in the report.
+According to Transparency International’s Corruption Perceptions Index 2022, perceived public sector corruption is relatively low in the United Kingdom.
+The UK's ranking is 18th out of 180 countries, with a score of 73.
 The report looks at a number of areas where corruption can take place, including things such as whistleblowing and access to information.

 Through the Globig Marketplace, you can find local legal and regulatory experts to help you be sure you are following the subtleties of the laws within the UK.
 If you are in doubt on any legal requirements, we recommend you contact an appropriate law firm.
 The Globig Marketplace Legal Services section provides a list of firms for your consideration, both local and global.